jbfink/docker-wordpress/README.md

 echo $(docker logs <container-id> | grep password)
 ```

+(note: you won't need the mysql root or the wordpress db password normally)

 Then find the external port assigned to your container:

 ```
 docker port <container-id> 80
 ```

-Visit in a webrowser, then fill in the config.
-Database user is "wordpress", fill in the password with what you grepped earlier.
-Done!
+Visit in a webrowser, then fill out the form.
+No need to mess with wp-config.php, it's been auto-generated with proper values.